WebSlinger88/Quizzical/TESTING.md

 All tests were positive and no issues found apart from Internet Explorer 10 & 11 would not load the questions.html page.
 This is not a problem because
 Internet Explorer is now obsolete.
 It may also be worth mentioning that the keyframes animation on the index.html page is extremely laggy when using
 Internet Explorer, however as previously stated, this is mostly an obsolete browser.

+It is worth mentioning that the Quizzical favicon image displays within the browser's tab for all HTML pages.

 ---